 Django Microsoft Authentication Backend

-Simple app to enable Microsoft Account, Office 365 and Xbox Live authentcation as a Django authentcation backend.
+Simple app to enable Microsoft Account, Office 365 and Xbox Live authentication as a Django authentication backend.

 - Free software: MIT license

 - Provides Django authentication backend to do Microsoft authentication (including Microsoft accounts, Office 365 accounts and Azure AD accounts) and Xbox Live authentication.

 - Provides Microsoft OAuth client to interfacing with Microsoft accounts

 django_microsoft_auth follows the same support cycle as Django, with one exception: no Python 2 support.
 If you absoutely need Python 2.7 support, everything should largely already work, but you may need to patch microsoft_auth.admin and/or other files to get it to work.

 - Add support for Django 3.0 & 3.1